wyx827/2024USpresidentialelection/README.md

 -   `data/01-raw_data` contains the raw data as obtained from https://projects.fivethirtyeight.com/polls/president-general/2024/national/.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains the RDS file for the fitted model.
--   `other` contains details about LLM usage, and sketches.
+-   `other` contains details about literature, LLM usage, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to download, simulate, clean, and test data.
+-   `scripts` contains the R scripts used to download, simulate, clean, test data, exploratory data analysis and model the data.

 ## Statement on LLM usage